ncallaway/tstsrl/README.md

 TSTSRL will be an open source (like Linux) cross-platform (android/windows/linux/mac) twin-stick (like Geometry Wars) tactical shooter (like Rainbox Six) rogue-like (like Rogue)

-Current TSTSRL is only an SDL window that only appears on windows, linux, and android.
+Current TSTSRL is only an SDL window that only appears on windows, linux, and android (at least it's open source!).
 So there's a ways to go...

 ## Build Dependencies ##
 This list will be fleshed out as we go.
 Currently: